thamtech/yii2-scheduler/README.md

 );
 ```

-To implement the GUI for scheduler also add the following to your `config/web.php`
+To implement the GUI for scheduler also add the following to your
+`config/web.php` (or the equivalent web config file if you are
+using a different Yii project template)

 ```php
     'bootstrap' => ['log', 'scheduler'],
     'modules' => [